ConsoleMage/component-library/README.md

 # Solo Project Component Library

-A solo project challenge from Scrimba, completed from scratch.
+A solo project from Scrimba, completed from scratch.
 The task was to build reusable components in React based on a provided Figma design file.

 This was an interesting challenge—learning how to use React dependencies in my local environment.
 I had some trouble setting up the basic structure of the project, but after resolving that, I had to figure out why `.js` wasn't compiling properly during runtime.
 It turned out to be related to the cloud service environment's special configuration.